 Experience of our Coaches

 All of our coaches have at least five years of climbing experience.
 All coaches are students of Aleksey Shuruyev (founder of the school) and learned all the same teaching techniques and safety requirements.
-All coaches are CPR certified.
+All coaches are CPR and First Aid certified.

 Responsible Teaching and Structuring

 We teach our students how to belay each other using all modern belay devices such Gri-gri and ATC.
 All students learn belaying techniques under close coach supervision until they show consistent and solid skills.
-Our decisions to let a student belay independently is not based on the age of the student, but on his/her skills and level of responsibility.
-The ratio of students per coach is 5 to 1 at our indoor classes.
-At our outdoor climbing, the ratio is 2 coaches per 4 students.
-This ratio allows us to achieve great climbing goals without compromising student safety.
+Our decisions to let a student belay independently are not based on the age of the student, but on his/her skills and level of responsibility.
+The ratio of students per coach is 5 to 1 for our indoor classes.
+At our outdoor climbing, the ratio is 2 coaches per 6 students.
+This ratio allows us to achieve great climbing goals without compromising student’s safety.

 Wearing a helmet all the time while climbing is simply the safest choice.
 During the years, we have developed a common sense helmet-wearing policy.
 It is based on the relative danger of a climbing area and a level of climber’s experience, as follows: All climbers must wear a helmet all the time while climbing.
 All climbers must wear a helmet while climbing sport, traditional or ice routes.